overwolf/overwolf.github.io/docs/start/sample-app-front-app.md

 title: Overwolf Front App
 sidebar_label: UX/UI Best Practices
 ---
-In your journey of creating a truly legendary app, you might need some tools to assist you along the road.
+In your journey of creating a genuinely legendary app, you might need some tools to assist you along the road.
 We’re here to accompany you and provide support so you can reach the right path.
-The Front App is an Overwolf tutoring app intended to be used by the developers’ community - providing an easy onboarding to the basics of Overwolf app layouts and capabilities, and as a reference to see, use, and learn from best practices of user experience and app flows.
+The Front App is an Overwolf tutoring app intended to be used by the developers’ community - providing an easy onboarding to the basics of Overwolf app layouts and capabilities and as a reference to see, use, and learn from best practices of user experience and app flows.

 ::: important
 This app (Front App) is made to give examples and teach about UX/UI best practices and how to implement them.